htrajan/ht-drawsteel/Classes/Fury/1st-Level Features/Rage.md

 As the battle intensifies around you, your determination and anger grow, fueling a Heroic Resource called rage.

-Outside of combat and other dangerous situations tracked in turns and rounds, you have fury equal to your Victories.
-If you lose some or all of this rage outside of combat, it takes you 1 minute to regain it.
+## Rage In Combat

-When a combat encounter begins, you keep any rage you had outside of combat.
-At the start of each of your turns during combat, you gain 1d3 rage.
-When combat ends, you once again have rage equal to your Victories.
+When a combat encounter begins, you gain rage equal to your Victories.
+At the start of each turn of combat, you gain 1d3 rage.
+The first time in a round that you take damage, you gain 1 rage.
+Your rage disappears at the end of the encounter.

+## Rage Outside Of Combat

+Though you can't gain rage outside of combat, you can use your heroic abilities and effects that cost rage without spending it.
+Whenever you use an ability or effect that costs rage outside of combat, you can't use that same ability or effect again outside of combat until you gain at least 1 Victory or finish a Respite.

+If you use an ability that lets you spend unlimited rage on its effect, such as *To the Uttermost End*, out of combat, you can use it as if you had spent an amount of rage on it equal to your Victories.